Table of Contents

 It is from the impressions that a cast or a model is made that will be used to design your dentures.
 Once a preliminary set of false teeth have been fabricated, you will be in the dentist’s chair again for a fitting.
 The results of this will start the false teeth process of creating your final dentures.

 Step 3 – Extracting Teeth

 The state of your mouth and your existing teeth will determine whether or not you will require any teeth to be removed.
-In cases where a partial denture is being designed, you will be able to keep some of your natural teeth and wear the partial with them.
+In cases where a partial denture is being designed, you will be able to keep some of your natural teeth that are in good shape and can support and wear the partial with them.

 Your gums will take a few days to weeks for the swelling to go down and in order to completely heal.
 This is dependent on the number of teeth that had to be extracted and the condition of your gums at the time.
 After the swelling has gone down you will be fitted with your permanent set of dentures.